"Bolos might fail. They might die and be destroyed. But they did not surrender, and they never — ever — quit."

 In one story, a de-militarized Bolo was put into use for agriculture.
 However, while its weapons were removed, the directive to protect humanity wasn't, and it used its biological research and manufacture abilities to engage in biological warfare to defeat the aliens attacking the world it was assigned to.

-No Plans, No Prototype, No Backup: Used, but also subverted.
-Especially a few prototype units lost in the war where the depots working on them were taken out.
-The Mark 33s and beyond are these as the factory on Luna that built them was blown up with the rest of the moon.
+A few prototype units lost in the war where the depots working on them were taken out.
+The Mark XXXIIIs and beyond are these as the factory on Luna that built them was blown up with the rest of the moon.

 The Prototype Bolo with advanced Hyper-Heruistics, a Mk.
 XXIV named Nike, is a played-with example of this.
 Her creator is long dead and the facility that built her was wiped out by an attack at least seventy years before.
 Once she is destroyed, some of the secrets of Hyper-Heruistics were gone... but later records show that her chassis was taken apart and what was learned from her remains was applied to the next generation of Bolo.